pmcvtm/pmcvtm.com/_posts/2018-04-06-day-13-first-zero.md

 In less than a week we'll be heading into the Smoky Mountains for some of our highest peaks and likely chilliest nights.
 We'll might push pace a little, we're currently hitting 8-12 miles a day depending on elevation extremity, but more important is that our legs and feet are well.

 The trail is and will continue to be a magical experience but I do think of all you friends and family and of course miss y'all.

-See you soon!
+See you soon,
+Patrick

 **Read the Rest!**